 - The time savings: In many countries, bachelor's degrees only take just three years to complete.
 American students could use that saved year to either take a gap year before they begin their studies or to start their careers a little early after graduating.

-- The paperwork and red tape: Unfortunately, it's not possible to just jump on a plane and spend a few years in another country.
+- Unfortunately, it's not possible to just jump on a plane and spend a few years in another country.
 A Tier 4 Student Visa will likely be needed, and admission to an international institution and proof of funds to support oneself are required before it will be granted.
 There are simply more hoops to jump through.

-- There's no place like home: No matter how independent and culturally curious your students may be, spending months on end more than an ocean away from home will inevitably take its toll.
+- will inevitably take its toll.
 Before deciding to spend their entire collegiate careers overseas, students should be mentally and emotionally prepared to leave behind their family, friends, and American culture for extended periods of time.
+No matter how independent and culturally curious your students may be, spending months on end more than an ocean away from home

 If you have students who are applying to competitive and prestigious schools here in the States, consider recommending they throw international universities into the mix.
 Who knows?
 If they're shot down by one of their top choices, they could end up having the adventure of a lifetime!